How To Create Garmin Topo Maps - Part 9 - Compiling Data

 - Open NSIS and compile the .nsi file.

-You should now have a setup exe in your release_version_1.00 folder.
+You should now have a setup exe in your release folder.

 Creating Mac Files

-This is an optional step but highly reccomended.
+This is an optional step but highly recommended.

 - Download Garmin MapConverter.